todayisnow/AWS/cli.md

      ```

 2. **Configure AWS CLI:**
-   Run the following command in your terminal and provide the access key ID, secret access key, default region, and output format when prompted:
+   - Run the following command in your terminal and provide the access key ID, secret access key, default region, and output format when prompted:
-   Example:
    ```
     aws configure